nopnop2002/esp-mesh-lite-examples/README.md

 However, it does not include a server-side script.
 This is a TCP server script that can communicate with multiple ESP32s.
 You can try esp-mesh-lite now.

+# no_router_message_exchange
+An example of a routerless mesh network that exchanges data between nodes.